rand3289/asyncEn/readme.md

 Simulation is written in C++.
 There are no library dependencies other than SDL2.
 Agents will run on their own threads.
 I might implement stdio-style agents so that they can be stand alone executables.

-Alternatively I might implement this environment to be a stdio-style stand alone executable.
-This way it will take actions on stdin and output events on stdout.
-The problem with this implementation is that IO has to be multiplexed on stdin/stdout among multiple agents.
+Implementing this environment to be a stdio-style stand alone executable so that it takes actions on stdin and output events on stdout is problematic because IO would have to be multiplexed on stdin/stdout among multiple agents.

 # Notes
 * It seems ALL objects can calculate their own locations, velocity and acceleration till a collision occurs